 On 10 and 11 July in New York City, we held a participant-driven gathering where nonprofit staff, social justice organizers, techies, activists, journalists, and students shared knowledge, built skills and capacity, and fostered relationships around using technology in support of social change efforts.

-Consumer Reports recently announced the release of The Digital Standard, a privacy and security framework designed to safeguard consumers.
-Aspiration worked with Consumer Reports, Disconnect, Ranking Digital Rights, and The Cyber Independent Testing Lab to help develop the new guidelines for evaluating products, apps, and services.
-And it's open--you are encouraged to contribute to the Digital Standard on GitHub.
+Consumer Reports announced the release of The Digital Standard, a privacy and security framework designed to safeguard consumers.
+Aspiration worked with Consumer Reports, Disconnect, Ranking Digital Rights, and The Cyber Independent Testing Lab on new, open guidelines for evaluating products, apps, and services.
+Provide your feedback on GitHub.

 That's a wrap!
 Check out what happened at the spring 2016 California Nonprofit Technology Festival in Watsonville.